Target in downtown Auburn announces opening date

 People are also reading…

 Howard said the small-store format is a concept Target has had success with in other college markets including Athens, Georgia.
-He said the Athens store is about the same size as the new downtown Auburn.
+He said the Athens store is about the same size as the new downtown Auburn location.

-Target is just one of a handful of business opening soon in downtown Auburn.
-Jack Brown’s Beer and Burger Joint is also expected to open in July in the former Cheeburger Cheeburger at 160 North College St. There is also a Bagel Boy planned to open in the former Pita Pit at 157 N College St. in the near future.
+Target is just one of a handful of businesses opening soon in downtown Auburn.
+Jack Brown’s Beer and Burger Joint is also expected to open in July in the former Cheeburger Cheeburger at 160 North College St. There is also a Bagel Boy planned to open in the former Pita Pit at 157 North College St. in the near future.